alexvirdee/gatsby-test/content/blog/goodbye-wordpress.md

    * You can manage site from any computer

 * WordPress Cons
    * Vulnerability.
-It is well known that WordPress sites are about 30% of the internet and      are a target for hackers.
+It is well known that WordPress sites are about 30% of the internet which makes it a target for hackers.
    * $$$.
 It can be expensive with a web host to use.
    * Will need constant updates that can potentially break plug-ins the developer is using
    * Coding knowledge.
 If things break some programming knowledge will be helpful to solve issues and also fully customize a site this is necessary.

+* Gatsby Pros
+   * Based on a popular JavaScript framework with tons of support
+   * Can utilize Ntelify CMS to build a blog instead of from scratch as is the case with this website
+   * Easily build out React components (coding knowledge)
+   * Relatively easy to learn and fun to use once you understand how it works under the hood
+   * Incredibly fast UX experience on production and development.
+Sites will have no problem loading even with a lot of content being displayed
+   * Use other available CMS system for Gatsby.js from Contentful

+* Gatsby Cons
+   * Definitely need to have some in-depth knowledge of the front-end development ecosystem at least knowing html, css, javascript (React.js).
+   * Content management system is rather basic and not as in-depth as wordpress but it's ultimately more customizable as you directly edit code
+   * A little complex if you're not sure how to push apps online.
+With some knowledge of git this is mitigated however.